 - Social media integration – integrate your brand’s social channels to strengthen its relationship with customers and drive sales.

 - Mailing list subscription – create email marketing campaigns and subscription-only content to improve communication.
 Add sign-up buttons or banners and send newsletters about ongoing promotions, product launches, and special deals.

 - Analytics – analyze your site’s traffic sources and customer behavior to optimize your growth strategy.
 Adjust the website’s layout, content, and marketing materials to generate more sales.

-Another great resource to have in your chosen eCommerce platform is blogging tools, as they can help strengthen your marketing campaigns and SEO strategy.
-Sharing informative articles about your business and utilizing relevant keywords will also help the website become more discoverable.
+Blogging is another excellent feature to have on an eCommerce platform.
+Blog posts can help strengthen your marketing campaigns and SEO strategy.
+Sharing informative articles about your business and including relevant keywords can also help improve the website’s discoverability.